MaxITService/Console2Ai/readme.md

             This will start a response from AI including recent console history as context.
         -   To specify a different number of history lines (e.g., 40) works with both Alt+C and Alt+S:
             ```powershell
-            PS C:\> 40 Delete just all temporary config files from this folder # Press Alt+C
+            PS C:\> 40 ok, all files you mentioned - delete them with Regex # Press Alt+C
     -   Under the hood, Alt+S calls the `Invoke-Console2AiConversation` function.
 And Alt+C calls `Invoke-AIConsoleHelp` function.

 3.  **Using the PowerShell Functions** ⚙️